 - You have to type the command, “ping followed by the name of exchange server” and then press “enter”.

 - The “ping” utility will run for a few seconds and will show results in the form of responses.

 - If you get a “request timed out” response then the issue is related to network connectivity or exchange server.

 - You need to contact the server team to solve this issue.

 - If you come across the responses such as “packets as Sent = 4.
 Received = 4, Lost = 0” it means that there is no issue regarding the server or network connectivity.

 3. Check (LAN) settings and active directory

-First of all make sure that your Microsoft outlook account is functional.
+First of all, make sure that your Microsoft outlook account is functional.
 Check active directory (LAN) account password settings also.
-Use given steps to check that your account hasn’t expired or suspended.
+Use the given steps to check that your account hasn’t expired or been suspended.

 - Check with the domain account if it is locked or the password is expired.

 - Reset password if your client accepts.